Changan Ruixing M80: Overview

 The Ruixing M80 debuted in October 2013 and was launched on the Chinese auto market with prices ranging from 57,200 yuan to 71,100 yuan for the 2018 model year.

 The Ruixing M80 is available in 7-seater, 9-seater and a 10-seater configurations.
-The power of the Ruixing M80 comes from a Mitsubishi-sourced 4G15S 1.5 liter four-cylinder petrol engine producing 74.8kW and 126.6nm of torque, mated to a 5-speed manual gearbox.
+The power of the Ruixing M80 comes from a Mitsubishi-sourced 4G15S 1.5 liter four-cylinder petrol engine producing 74.8 kW and 126.6 nm of torque, mated to a 5-speed manual gearbox.

-The Ruixing M80 is manufactured by Chana, Changan’s commercial division, also later known as Oushang.
+The Ruixing M80 is manufactured by Chana, Changan's commercial division, also later known as Oushang.
 As of 2019, the Ruixing van products has been excluded from Oushang's official website and was sold separately from a different channel.

 Ruixing EM80

 The Ruixing EM80 is the electric version of the Ruixing M80 built on the same platform as the M80.
-The EM80 is equipped with a 48.4kWh battery and a rear located electric motor capable of producing 60kW and 200nm of torque.
+The EM80 is equipped with a 48.4kWh battery and a rear located electric motor capable of producing 60 kW and 200 nm of torque.

 Prices of the Ruixing EM80 ranges from 96,800 yuan to 98,800 yuan.